 The crosse shall be relatively straight from the butt end to the end of the head.
-A "relatively straight" crosse shall be defined as one that may be laid flat on a tabletop on the side opposite the netting so that a substantial portion of the crosse rests on the table and such that there is a distance from the tabletop to bottom edge of the head that at no point exceeds 2-3/4 inches (see diagram).
+A "relatively straight" crosse shall be defined as one that may be laid flat on a tabletop on the side opposite the netting so that a substantial portion of the crosse rests on the table, with the butt-end placed off of the table, such that there is a distance from the tabletop to bottom edge of the head that at no point exceeds 2-3/4 inches (see diagram).